Popular-Coding/ventur/README.md

 ## Build a Ventur Node
  ### Fetch the code
- The following command pulls the ventur-node code from our G9ithub repo.
+ The following command pulls the ventur-node code from our Github repo.

 ```
 git clone https://github.com/PopularCoding/ventur